Bumshakalaka/krAIna/README.md

 * Copy last AI response automatically to system clipboard
 * Macro management window
 * Right-click on assistant, snippet or macro allows editing it
+* Handling text-to-image generation (Images are stored as data URLs in app memory)
+* Handling image-to-text - Drag'n'Drop image or paste it to the user query filed

 ### Snippets
 Snippets are actions that can be performed on selected text.